FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of the motivational quote from a volunteer](doc/interview.webp)

-An eye catching image get the user to read what a volunteer has to say about beeing a volunteer.
+An eye catching image gets the user to read what a volunteer has to say about being a volunteer.

 #### Sign up form

 ![Screenshot of the sign up form](doc/form.webp)

-An easy understandable form where you submit your contact information to become a volunteer.
+An understandable form where you submit your contact information to become a volunteer.
 You also get to choose which of the three areas you want to volunteer in.
 All fields are mandatory except age.
-It also has a submit button for sending the form and a reset button for clering the form if the user needs to start over.
+It also has a submit button for sending the form and a reset button for clearing the form if the user needs to start over.
 It is made to be easy, the user should get a feeling that it isn't hard to become a volunteer.

 ## Features to be Added